International Brokers for 2026

 Mostly limited to local currency.

-Primarily local equities and mutual funds.
+Focused on local equities and funds.

 For globally minded investors or frequent travelers, international brokers offer superior flexibility, diversity, and convenience.
 On the other hand, domestic brokers may appeal to those who prefer simpler, local market investing with less exposure to foreign regulations or currency risks.